jpmaHub/jpmaHub/README.md

 # 👋  Hi I'm Jaseera

-I am a full stack developer for over five years, specializing in Full Stack Development, Frontend Development, and Software/Web Development.
-I love solving problems and creating new applications.
+I am a full stack developer who loves solving problems and building new applications.
 I enjoy learning new technologies and contributing to open-source projects.
 I am proud of what I do and always strive for excellence, pushing myself to deliver high-quality solutions that meet or exceed expectations.
 I'm passionate about continuous improvement and learning, constantly seeking ways to enhance my skills and deliver better results.

 ## :woman_technologist: Looking for New Opportunities